jsiek/deduce/README.md

 # Writing Proofs in Deduce

-We consider a sequence of examples of increasing complexity, introducing features of the Deduce proof language as we go.
+This section provides a tutorial on writing proofs in Deduce.
+In the following subsections we introduce the features of the Deduce proof language and provide examples of their use.

+* Working with Definitions
+* Generalizing with `all` formulas
+* Proving `all` Formulas with Induction
+* Equational Reasoning
+* Reasoning about `and` (Conjunction)
+* Reasoning about `or` (Disjunction)
+* Conditional Formulas (Implication)
+* Reasoning about `not`

+We recommend that you work through the examples in this section.
 Create a file with a `.pf` suffix that contains all of the definitions from the previous section.
-You will add these examples to that file.
+You will add the examples to that file.

 ## Working with Definitions